John Charles Fremont was an explorer, surveyor, military officer, and politician who led five western expeditions.

 When gold was found on the land he purchased in the Sierra foothills, he became a millionaire.
 He then moved to politics, serving as one of California’s first senators.
 The first Republican National Convention in 1856 nominated him for the presidency, and he received 114 electoral votes, but James Buchanan received 174 and went on to win the election.

 Soon after the Civil War began, he was made a major-general and assigned to the command of the Western Department, with headquarters at St. Louis, Missouri.
 On August 31, 1861, he proclaimed martial law and the emancipation of the slaves belonging to those in arms against the government.
-President Abraham Lincoln endorsed the proclamation, except for that part concerning emancipation, but, Fremont refused to rescind, and the president’s order finally annulled it.
+President Abraham Lincoln endorsed the proclamation, except for that part concerning emancipation, but Fremont refused to rescind it, and the president’s order finally annulled it.
 This and other complaints caused him to be relieved of his command, but he was placed in command of the mountain district in Kentucky, Tennessee, and Virginia the following spring.
-When his command was made a part of General John Pope’s Army of Virginia, Fremont asked to be relieved.
+Fremont asked to be relieved when his command was made a part of General John Pope’s Army of Virginia.
 His request was granted, and this ended his military career.

-Afterward, he lost his fortune through bad investments with railroads and moved to Arizona, where he was made territorial governor from 1878 to 1883.
+Afterward, he lost his fortune through bad railroad investments and moved to Arizona, where he was made territorial governor from 1878 to 1883.
 In 1887 Fremont returned to California.
 General Fremont was the author of various works, most of them relating to his explorations.
 He died on July 13, 1890, in New York City.